Push HTML to GitHub. Sutrena handles the forms. That is the whole stack.

 GitHub Pages serves static sites from a repo.
 Free: 1 GB storage, 100 GB bandwidth/month.
 Custom domains, HTTPS, and Jekyll builds are included.
 You can also deploy pre-built sites from a branch or GitHub Actions.
 But there is a catch: it is not meant for commercial use.
 GitHub's terms say so explicitly.

 Sutrena Pages deploy HTML directly via the API or MCP tools — multi-page sites, custom domains, CDN assets.
 No Git repo needed.
-For teams that want Git-based version control and Jekyll builds, GitHub Pages is an option, and Sutrena handles forms alongside it.
+For teams that want Git-based version control and Jekyll builds, GitHub Pages is an option, and Sutrena handles forms and analytics alongside it.

 With Sutrena alone: POST HTML to the API, site is live.
 No Git, no build step, no CI/CD.
-If you do not need version-controlled deployments, Sutrena Pages is simpler and includes forms and dashboards in one platform.
+If you do not need version-controlled deployments, Sutrena Pages is simpler and includes forms and analytics in one platform.

 <!DOCTYPE html>